Purpose of Study

-As well as classroom based learning, children have lots of opportunities to develop through a range of music activities.
+As well as classroom based learning, children have other opportunities to develop through a range of music activities.

-- Year 5 complete a five week Taiko drumming course each year too. (planned for Spring term 2021)
+- Year 5 complete a five week Taiko drumming course each year too. (planned for summer term 2022)

-Examples from previous years of Taiko and African drumming seeions led by ‘Mr Drum’ from Tees Valley Music Service (TVMS).
+Examples from previous years of Taiko and African drumming sessions led by ‘Mr Drum’ from Tees Valley Music Service (TVMS).

 African Drumming Taster Sessions